jimshalo10/TwinmotiontoUnrealBeta-5.2-patch/README.md

 Changes made to make original 5.1 work with 5.2
 ===============================================

-Edit with Nnotepad file TwinmotionToUnrealContent.uplugin
+Edit with Notepad file TwinmotionToUnrealContent.uplugin

 Change the line
 	"EngineVersion": "5.1.0",